David's story: Finding the right seizure alarm for my son with epilepsy

 This is what a seizure looks like through the "eyes" of Epi-Care free's algorithm

 Epi-Care free uses a triaxial accelerometer to detect the movements of the person wearing the sensor.
-The alarm relies on a algorithm to distinguish between normal movements and a epileptic seizure.
+The alarm relies on an algorithm to distinguish between normal movements and an epileptic seizure.
 The technology behind Epi-Care free is clinically tested.
 Read more about the test here: